 Healthtech company unifies and secures its developer platform

 A Healthtech company with five diverse large business units had a fragmented developer environment spread across GitLab, GitHub, and Bitbucket.
 Through a hands-on proof of concept (POC), Modus Create helped the company develop a path to consolidating its CI/CD pipelines, standardizing source code management, and validating GitHub Actions as a scalable solution.
-The successful POC set the stage for a complete migration to GitHub Enterprise Cloud and GitHub Actions, giving developers a secure, modern, and unified platform.
+The successful POC set the stage for a complete migration to GitHub Enterprise Cloud and GitHub Actions, giving developers a secure, modern, and unified platform and thereby improving the developer experience.

 OUR WORK INVOLVED